 I value United miles at 1.6 cents each.
 That means you pay the mile is worth just to use it.
 That’s lunacy.

 But let’s look at a workaround, so that you don’t have to transfer miles and incur huge fees.

 Example: I want to fly roundtrip from New York to Berlin.
 I have 30k AA miles in my account, and my brother has 30k AA miles in his.
-The award costs 30k miles each way (unless you know Scott’s trick to make it 20k miles.)
+The award costs 30k miles each way.

 This basic principal can be applied in a number of ways.
-I recently booked a roundtrip award from EZE-DCA.
-I booked the outbound leg as a oneway using my American miles, and had someone else book the return leg in my name using his United miles.
+I recently booked a roundtrip award from Buenos Aires to Washington DC.
+I booked the outbound leg as a one way using my American miles, and had someone else book the return leg in my name using his United miles.

 There are two big exceptions of airlines that have bucked the mile transfer fee idea.
-Anyone who has HawaiianMiles with Hawaiian Airlines can transfer miles, for free, to anyone who holds a Hawaiian Airlines-linked Visa using the airline’s ShareMiles program, as Scott previously discussed.
+Anyone who has HawaiianMiles with Hawaiian Airlines can transfer miles, for free, to anyone who holds a Hawaiian Airlines-linked Visa using the airline’s ShareMiles program.
 The miles sender doesn’t need to have a Hawaiian Airlines credit or debit card, but the receiver does.